mattbnz/web-matt/content/w/2025-03-31-internetnz-dns-censorship.md

 Historically and affirmed in the recent review, InternetNZ's policies for management of .nz have contained a "no concern for use" statement, placing the organisation towards the latter "hands off" end of the spectrum.
 At the same time, the organisation has always managed a tension between that position and the charitable purposes that the profits are put towards which naturally seem to tend and pull more towards the former "minimise harm" end.

-So the current discussions are just the latest iteration of a long, ongoing debate over how to manage the inherent tension that the dual roles of the organisation presents
+So the current discussions are just the latest iteration of a long, ongoing debate over how to manage the inherent tension that the dual roles of the organisation presents.

 Relevant events from the last several years to be aware of in terms of adding context to this include: